2.1.5 Supported Lodgings

-The decision to temporary amend the terms of approval must be made by the Service Manager.
+The decision to temporary amend the terms of approval must be made by the Group Manager / Service Manager.
 The decision should be recorded on the appropriate form, copies of which should be supplied to the Supported Lodgings Panel and the provider.
 A decision to temporary amend the terms on which approval is made should be reviewed on a monthly basis.
 If the child or young person is likely to remain in placement for a period of more than 3 months the provider’s approval and terms of approval should be reviewed by the panel.

 De-registrations must be presented to the Supported Lodgings Panel.
 The provider will be asked to complete the relevant form and the supported lodgings worker will complete a de-registration report.
-This report must outline the reasons for de-registration and be countersigned by the Service Manager.
+This report must outline the reasons for de-registration and be countersigned by the Group Manager / Service Manager.
 A copy of which is then forwarded to the provider for their information.

 Following the panel decision the providers will receive the decision in writing and any necessary follow up support will be identified by the Worker.